Leigan0/FT-cloud-tech-test/README.md

 I have attempted to isolate my tests as much as possible.
-Test suit saves to a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing GET routes for ratings (if move onto this)
+Test suits uses a test database which is cleared after test suite runs - may need to look at cleaning between each test when testing GET routes for ratings (if move onto this)